 Miles to go on wide-open I-40 on a used VFR that ate up freeway miles with the same ease it had attacked the most ridiculously twisted roads earlier that day.
 By the time I pulled into the garage that night, I had put over 800 miles on the bike in less than 36 hours.

-That was almost two years ago.
+That was almost three years ago.
 Now, I strain to recall the warmth of the southern sun as I huddle by my kerosene heater while the snow continues to fall outside.
 It may be dangerous to sit here reminiscing.
 One can quickly become nostalgic.

 I mean, I could always add the adventure-style motorcycle to the garage without getting rid of the VFR, right?
 What is one more bike in the garage gonna hurt?